lanl/artemis/README.md

 ## CI

-We use the gitlab CI for regression testing.
+We use the github CI for regression testing.
 The CI will not run if the PR is marked "Draft:" or "WIP:".
 Removing these labels from the title will not automatically launch the CI.
 To launch the CI with an empty commit, do